SirLouen/wordpress-docs/trac-workflow-keywords.md

 **needs-unit-tests**

-The ticket has been reviewed, found to be desirable to solve, and we would like some unit tests written to test the functionality and any patch that may exist before committing a change, as the risk of causing other issues is high.
+The patch has been reviewed, found to be desirable to be implemented, and we would like some unit tests written to test the functionality and any patch that may exist before committing a change, as the risk of causing other issues is high.

 **dev-feedback**